Why Underpricing Costs $150K+ per Year: The Margin Mistake That Keeps You Stuck at $50K

 ☐ Current pricing (if launched): $_________

-Outcome: Start at professional rates instead of poverty rates.
-Attract value buyers instead of price shoppers.
+Outcome: you start at professional rates instead of poverty rates and attract value buyers instead of price shoppers.

 Step 2: The 12-Month Pricing Plan

-Don’t set prices once.
-Plan systematic increases over the first year.
+Do not set your prices once and leave them there.
+Plan clear, systematic increases over your first year.

-Before creating a pricing plan, run this binary diagnostic:
+Before you create a pricing plan, run this simple yes/no diagnostic.

-The Test: Contact your last 3 referrals.
-Ask: “Why did you hire me specifically?”
+The test: contact your last three referral clients and ask, “Why did you hire me specifically?”

-Pass Criteria: They mention outcomes, results, expertise, transformation, and specific capability.
+Pass criteria: they talk about outcomes, results, expertise, transformation, or a specific capability.

-The Fix: Raise prices 50% immediately.
-Rewrite all positioning materials to emphasize outcomes, not affordability.
-Remove all “competitive pricing” language from the website.
-Your next 5 proposals must be at the new rate—no exceptions, no discounts, no “just this once.”
+The fix is to raise prices by 50% right away, rewrite all positioning to focus on outcomes instead of affordability, and strip all “competitive pricing” language from your site.
+Your next five proposals must go out at the new rate with no exceptions, no discounts, and no “just this once” deals.

-Why this matters: If clients hire you for price, they’ll leave for price.
-You’re building a business on quicksand.
-The Referral Audit catches this before you waste 12 months attracting the wrong clients.
+This matters because if clients choose you for price, they will leave you for price.
+You are building your business on quicksand.
+The Referral Audit catches this early so you do not spend a year attracting the wrong clients.

-Only proceed to Step 2 if you PASSED the Referral Audit.
+Only move on to Step 2 if you passed the Referral Audit.

 The Timeline: